 We then determined each state’s weighted average across all metrics to calculate its overall score and used the resulting scores to rank-order the states.

 - Return on Taxes Paid to the Federal Government: Triple Weight (~37.50 Points)

 Note: This metric was calculated by dividing federal funding in U.S. dollars by IRS collections in U.S. dollars.

 - Share of Federal Jobs: Full Weight (~12.50 Points)

 - Federal Funding as a Share of State Revenue: Full Weight (~50.00 Points)

-Note: This metric reflects the proportion of state revenue that comes from the federal government in the form of intergovernmental aid.
+Note: This metric reflects the proportion of state revenue that comes from the federal government in the form of intergovernmental aid in 2019.

 The following metrics were included in the infographic above for context only.
 They represent subsets of federal funding and are reflected in the first two metrics.

 - “Other Financial Assistance” divided by “IRS Collections”

 Sources: Data used to create this ranking were collected from the Internal Revenue Service, U.S. Census Bureau, USAspending.gov and Bureau of Labor Statistics.
 Unless noted otherwise, the statistics underlying this report are from 2020 and 2021.